Meet JasonPrioritiesStoryNewsEndorsementsVolunteerDonate

 Friends of Jason Landau Goodman · Last updated April 2026

 Friends of Jason Landau Goodman ("the Campaign," "we," "us," or "our") respects your privacy.
-This Privacy Policy describes how we collect, use, and share information about you when you visit landaugoodman.com, sign up for updates, contribute to the campaign, or otherwise interact with us.
+This Privacy Policy describes how we collect, use, and share information about you when you visit landaugoodman.com, sign up for updates, contribute to the committee, or otherwise interact with us.

 Information We Collect